 The undercoat is cream or pale gray that has no hint of brown or red.
 Keeshond puppies are usually less intensely marked than adults.

 The Keeshond’s muzzle and ears should be very dark, preferably jet black.
-Despite his dense coat, the Keeshond really is not a high-maintenance dog.
+Despite his dense coat, the Keeshond is not a high-maintenance dog.

 He needs a thorough brushing several times a week to keep the shedding and matting to a minimum and to distribute the natural oils across his coat.